 "MARY GOES TO SCHOOL" EDUCATIONAL PROGRAM

 In an effort to reach more children, we are taking Mary on the road through our educational program “Mary Goes to School.”
 The program brings first person interpretation directly to 4th and 5th graders across Kentucky.
 Grants are available to fund visits to ANY school in Kentucky.
 The program is funded by Toyota Motor Manufacturing of Kentucky, the Lexington-Fayette Urban County Government, and the Kentucky Abraham Lincoln Bicentennial Commission.
-For further information please call 859-233-9999 or download the application packet now.
+For further information please call 859-233-9999.

 March 15 - Nov.
 30

 Mon. - Sat. (closed Sun.)